Techtonica/curriculum/command-line/command-line-advanced.md

 ### Independent Practice

 Modify PS1 and set it in [bashrc](http://bashrcgenerator.com/).
-Set a favorite alias in bashrc (e.g. fuck='sudo !!').
+Set a favorite alias in bashrc (e.g. f&ast;ck='sudo !!').

 ### Challenge

-Students can try to do this other thing.
+Apprentices can try to do this other thing.

 ### Check for Understanding

-Have students summarize to each other, make a cheat sheet, take a quiz, do an assignment, or something else that helps assess their understanding.
+Summarize to each other, make a cheat sheet, take a quiz, do an assignment, or something else that helps assess understanding.